Frobenius morphisms and stability conditions: Introduction

-This paper was motivated by a talk with Tom Sutherland and Alastair King.
-Sutherland studies a list of quivers (known as Painlev\'{e} quivers) in his PhD work \cite{S2}, whose corresponding spaces of numerical stability conditions are related to elliptic surface.
-Note that all those quivers are foldable expect one.
-Moreover, the space of the numerical stability space for a quiver $Q$ is related to the cluster algebra, whose type is the corresponding specie $\S$ folded from $Q$ (cf. \cite{Q}).
+The original version of this paper was motivated by a chat with Tom Sutherland and Alastair King.
+Sutherland studies a list of quivers (known as Painlev\'{e} quivers) in his PhD work \cite{S}, whose corresponding spaces of numerical stability conditions are related to elliptic surface.
+Note that all those quivers are foldable except one.
+Moreover, the space of the numerical stability conditions for a quiver $Q$ is related to the cluster algebra, whose type is the corresponding species $\S$ folded from $Q$ (cf. \cite{Q}).
+The updated version is motivated by \cite{Q3} where we observe the interaction between folding and Gepner equations (for stability conditions).

+We should also mention that the idea that inducing stability conditions by some well-behaved functor has appeared in \cite{P07,MMS09}, where the authors focused on categories in certain geometric contexts.
+In the paper we focus on the categories arising from quiver representation theory and heavily use the folding technique on quivers and these categories.